UnExCo Home

 Wanna try it yourself?
 Sure, no problem.
 First of all, best time to do it would be at night.
 When it's COMPLETELY dark.
 Get all set up beforehand, know where the nest hole is, make sure you can reach right up to it.
 Set up a ladder (if you need it) in the daytime, leave it there until zero hour when you'll be doing it.
 That way the hornets will be used to its presence when you come out to do the deed and you won't trip over your own equipment in the dark.

-Pick up some "wasp freeze" from your local hardware store, pick up the biggest and the cheapest.
+Pick up some "wasp freeze" from your local hardware store, pick up the biggest and the cheapest, one that fits into your personal budget..
 Might be a good idea to pick up at least TWO cans.
 Make sure you know how the can works.
 Practice with it, know how the fluid comes out, how strong it comes out and how it shoots, sometimes these cans come "short-filled," and you definitely don't want any surprises....

 NIGHTTIME COMES....